ArtemGr/Sidekick/notes/progress.md

 → ☐ copy the Git history of the notes?
 ☐ automatic push
 ☐ add Agenda reports
+☐ and/or include activity registered with Agenda into a virtual folder
-☐ include new (and reccuring?) backers in synthetic gource logs
+☐ include new (and reccuring?) backers

+☑ Stream gource to VLC
-☐ Stream gource to VLC?
-Dynamic (configurable) AV1 online streams, combining different projects, including the whole picture?
+☐ Dynamic (configurable) AV1 online streams?
+☐ combining different projects, including the whole picture?

 ☐ Move Sidekick notes to a public repo
 ☐ Generate a semi-readable top-down JSON report (can feed it into ObservavleHQ later)